Biden Plans To Bring Vilsack Back To USDA, Despite Criticism From Reformers

 If Biden hoped that the warring camps both would welcome Vilsack's return, he's likely to be disappointed.
 Vilsack is currently chief executive of the U.S. Dairy Export Council, an organization backed by the dairy industry.

-Advocates seeking to reform USDA to better assist low-income Americans criticized Vilsack for strengthening a status quo they say favors large corporate farm interests.
+Advocates seeking to reform USDA to better assist low-income Americans have said a Vilsack nomination would strengthen a status quo they say favors large corporate farm interests.

 "Vilsack has made a career of catering to the whims of corporate agriculture giants - some of whom he has gone to work for," said Mitch Jones, policy director for Food and Water Watch, an environmental advocacy group.